daphne-eu/daphne/doc/DaphneLib/Numpy2DaphneLib.md

 - `numpy.`**`tile`**`(A, reps)`

-    *Note that this doesn't work in DaphneLib yet, as right indexing is still missing (see #657).*

     *Parameters*

     - `A`: supported
         - Only 2d matrices are supported.
     - `reps`: supported
-        - Only scalars and 2x1 matrices are supported, i.e., repetition along row dimension or row and column dimension.
+        - Only scalars and 2x1 matrices are supported, i.e., repetition along row and/or column dimension.

     *Example*